Mataveri International Airport

-Mataveri International Airport or Isla de Pascua Airport is at Hanga Roa on Easter Island (Isla de Pascua in Spanish).
-The most remote airport in the world (defined as distance to another airport), it is 2336 mi from Santiago, Chile (SCL) which has scheduled flights to it on the Chilean carrier LATAM Chile.
+Mataveri International Airport or Isla de Pascua Airport is an airport in Hanga Roa, on Easter Island (Spanish: Isla de Pascua) in Chile.
+It is the most remote airport in the world, defined by distance to another airport, it is located approximately 2602 km east of Totegegie Airport in French Polynesia.
+It has scheduled flights to Arturo Merino Benítez International Airport in Santiago operated by Chilean carrier LATAM Chile.
 The runway starts just inland from the island's southeast coast at Mataveri, and nearly reaches the west coast, almost separating the mountain of Rano Kau from the rest of the island.
 The airport is the main point of entry for visitors to Easter Island.
-It has a transit lounge that was formerly used by passengers continuing to or returning from Papeete, Tahiti, which was serviced by LATAM until June 2020.
+It has a transit lounge that was used by passengers continuing to or returning from Papeete, Tahiti, which was served by LATAM until June 2020.